 Processing Time of Five Months or More

-This NIV waiver process tends to be rather lengthy.
-As of this writing, the processing time for waiver requests submitted to the ARO typically ranges from four months to one year.
+As of this writing, the processing time for NIW waiver requests submitted to the ARO typically ranges from two-to-six months.

 Best to Avoid Need for Waiver; Does Not Apply to Green Card Eligibility